 This time travel book was adapted into a series for Hulu starring James Franco as Jake Epping.

-When Harry is diagnosed with Chrono displacement disorder, he finds himself flung through time to moments in his past, present, or future, always without warning.
+In The Time traveler’s Wife, Harry is diagnosed with Chrono displacement disorder; he finds himself flung through time to moments in his past, present, or future, always without warning.
 Harry falls in love with art student Claire.
 The couple finds themselves attempting to lead everyday lives despite Harry being ripped continuously away.

 This tragic tale is well regarded for depicting time travel without any other sci-fi elements.
 The storyline focuses purely on the effects it has on the two main characters, never losing focus of their personal story.
 Readers have praised its emotional stakes, well-developed characters, and originality.
 Time travel is not used as something that can be controlled, but as a tragic force of nature.

-This story was also adapted into a movie starring Eric Bana, and Rachel McAdams were the stars of this movie.
+This science fiction story was also adapted into a movie starring Eric Bana, and Rachel McAdams was the star of the movie.

-One of the more unique entries in the wide world of time travel fiction, this tale follows World War veteran Billy Pilgrim through his experience being chronologically displaced.
+One of the more unique entries in the wide world of time travel fiction, the Slaughterhouse-Five follows World War veteran Billy Pilgrim through his experience being chronologically displaced.
 Billy sees and lives events out of sequence and shifts throughout history.
 Using this time travel plotline as an allegory for post-traumatic stress disorder is what sets this book apart.

 As Billy witnesses the horrors of war, again and again, the novel’s central theme of war being meaningless shines.
 Readers loved its thought-provoking messages and relatable main character, saying it

-The time travel is fictional, but the horrors of war are certainly not.
+The time travel is science fiction, but the horrors of war are certainly not.

-In 2003, this novel was adapted to a feature film by Richard Donner and stars Gerald Butler and the late Paul Walker.
+In 2003, this time travel book was adapted to a feature film by Richard Donner and stars Gerald Butler and the late Paul Walker.

 Ancient mysteries begin to unfold before the hero’s eyes, and the part he plays will change history itself.
-Written by Tim Powers, who is no stranger to the adventure genre, this story also delves just as deeply into mythology to create some unique scenarios for Doyle to overcome.
+Written by the Author Tim Powers, who is no stranger to the adventure genre, this book also delves just as deeply into mythology to create some unique scenarios for Doyle to overcome.

 Readers have praised this adventurous romp for its great characters, interesting locations, and thrilling action sequences.
 For fans of fantasy who want a fun, exciting trip through time, with crazy fantasy elements breaking loose, this roller coaster of a novel is just right for you.

-You’ve heard of stories where a person travels back in time?
-And you’ve seen stories where groups go through time?
-But have you ever seen a story where everyone travels time?
-The year is 2042, and after a science experiment goes wrong.
+In Towards Yesterday, the year is 2042, and after a science experiment goes wrong.
 All of humanity is sent back to the past.
-With society in chaos, some adults stuck in the bodies of children.
+With society in chaos, some adults are stuck in the bodies of children.
 Some dead people have come back to life.
 And scientist James Bastion must assemble a team to sort this mess out before humanity is extinct.